embedded-iota/iota-iot-network-protocol/README.md

 ### Step 2
 A Gateway requests every x seconds a status of the NodeGroup.
 Since there is only one Member in the NodeGroup, this Member will answer with the current status.

+## Getting Sensor Data
+A Gateway keeps track of the prices of the sensor data.